CSA-FEDERATE/Proposed-BuildingBlocks/BB-EST/Testing/BB_SIL-Kit.md

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Software-in-the-Loop testing for automotive requires connecting diverse simulation tools, emulators, and virtual machines into a coherent co-simulation environment.
+SIL Kit provides an open-source, permissively licensed (MIT) library for this purpose, with adapters for QEMU, virtual CAN, FMUs, and more.
+This enables distributed, hardware-agnostic SIL testing across CAN, Ethernet, FlexRay, and LIN bus systems without proprietary lock-in.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system